ShaAnder/js_portfolio/readme.md

 huge section on the portfolio, clicking the link will take you to a seperate readme / repo with all of them included

-Section 2 - Course projects, these are all projects I have built as part of a course with the aim of completing said course; with a twist, for each project I set to learn something new be it big or small instead of doing follow alongs, for example in [The Bankist App](https://github.com/ShaAnder/bankist) I took the time to learn how to build a back end database with node JS and implement ACTUAL logins instead of using hardcoded data or in the MAPTY app I spent time learning how to properly do code refactoring and imports / exports
+Section 2 - Course projects, these are all projects I have built as part of a course with the aim of completing said course; with a twist, for each project I set to learn something new be it big or small instead of doing follow alongs.

 Section 3 - Solo / group apps.
 This is the main section of the portfolio, and where I will dedicate most of my time, it's where I am to create and build standalone programs and apps to showcase that I am job ready, They will be split between raw JS / React JS / Node JS and three JS.